 They aren't just passive message-takers anymore.
 They're proactive problem-solvers, following your exact instructions to manage all sorts of customer interactions.

 This is where the line between a basic answering service and a comprehensive call handling solution becomes incredibly clear.
-To see just how different they are, it's worth understanding the fundamentals of what an answering service is.
+To see just how different they are, it's worth understanding the fundamentals of a traditional service and how it's changed.
+You can get the full picture in our guide on what an answering service is.

 Answering Service vs Call Handling Service Comparison